-The Middle School at Joseph S. Bruno Montessori Academy covers the seventh and eighth grades.
-The middle school years are an important time of personal reflection and growth in adolescents.
-We work with the students to develop themselves, their personalities, and their values through an open, tolerant environment that encourages discussion and understanding as well as critical reflection and dialogue.
+JBMA’s Middle School is a great place for our 7th and 8th graders to develop real-world skills that they will need when they leave.
+We work with the students to develop their personalities and their values through an open, tolerant environment that encourages discussion and understanding as well as critical reflection and dialogue.
 Throughout our work we support the institutional mission of helping students achieve their full potential cognitively, socially, emotionally, physically, morally, aesthetically, and spiritually.

 Our aim across content areas is to help students develop their own learning goals and expectations for their work and performance.
-Students are encouraged to ask questions of the material, of others, and of themselves.
-We work within specific content areas to develop critical thinking and problem solving skills in math, science, English, and history.
-We challenge students to think and learn across disciplines through projects that combine interdisciplinary tasks.
+Students are encouraged to ask questions and seek their own answers.
+We work within specific content areas to develop critical thinking and problem solving skills.

-Active research with real world application is a critical part of the week-long middle school trip that all the middle school students take each year; the trip is planned by students as part of their learning.
-Students identify where they want to go and present their options to the class, make collective choices on the final destination, including budgets and activities and then fundraising to make their trip possible.
-Trips in recent years have included Oregon, the Grand Canyon, Yosemite, Maine, and the Everglades.
+Active research with real world application is a critical part of the week-long middle school trip that all the middle school students take each year.
+The trip is fully planned by the students as part of their curriculum.
+Past trips have been to Yosemite, the Everglades, Maine, and the Grand Canyon.